PostHog/posthog.com/contents/blog/how-to-get-product-market-fit.md

 Hooray, so people are showing up.
 Now you need to see if they're coming back or not.
 Figure out what your expected frequency is for usage, and check if that's roughly how often users are using your product.
 Users will return if you can repeatedly solve a problem for them.

-!> tools like PostHog will show you exactly _how_ users are using your product in this situation.

 Avoid relying on things like reminder emails to log back into your product - if it takes this sort of effort to retain users, then the root cause is that the product isn't valuable, not that you're not reminding people to use it.
+Don't focus on features that don't make your product more powerful or easier to use.

-Once you've got some usage happening, measure which features are being used the most.
+Once you've got some usage happening, measure which features are being used the most and keep getting feedback from users too.
 You should also watch users using your product.
-This is another place we can help you through session recordings - is it what you expect?
-If you can see users getting confused as they do this.
+There are plenty of good session recordings tools, or if they're willing, ask them to perform tasks live in front of you and ask them why they clicked certain things - is it what you expect?
+You'll probably be shocked at how many ways people get confused - that's a _great_ problem to have if they're coming back.

 Start "closing the loop" with users.
 This is a simple process to improve your product.
 It goes like this: